If Islam was explained to me in a pub

 Uzza: Islam operates under a different morality than the comic-book Western variety.

 Uzza: I am sorry.
 I did not wish to denigrate those values.
 Quite the contrary.
-Bob’s comment reminded me that in comic books the battle between good and evil is taken seriously.
-In real life, it wasn’t, which is why Judeo-Christians values, which consider murder immoral under all circumstances are about to be replaced by dogma where murder is not only permissible but encouraged.
+Bob’s Batman comment reminded me that in comic books, the battle between good and evil is taken seriously.
+In real life, it was not, which is why Judeo-Christians values, which consider murder immoral under all circumstances, are about to be replaced by dogma where murder is not only permissible but encouraged.

 Bob: So, the first holy homicide was a positive thing?